 The night mission I played through showed off the work that has gone into the title.
 The lighting effects were soft and the line of sight was clear.
 Jiri told me that there would also be realistic night vision settings - but that players could choose to go without if they wanted.
 It was also an example of the second type of playable missions in Arma - the night mission was done solo, letting you have a more commando-esque experience.

 What was particularly interesting about this mission was the inclusion of civilian buildings that could be destroyed.
 On top of a hill there was a lighthouse that Jiri instructed me to take down with C4.
 After clearing out some guards around its base, I managed to make it come tumbling down.
 The lighting effects and fire that resulted were really impressive.
 But Jiri also told me that the destruction of civilian buildings would have an impact on how well you'd completed the mission - and hinted that too much collateral damage would have an impact on the rest of the game.

 The last type of gameplay that Jiri showed me was the tactical training simulator.
 These are a series of boot-camps that you can play through to improve your skills and complete challenges.
 These challenges don't appear to be an integral part of the Amra 3 experience, but should give you another avenue to hone your authentic warrior abilities.

 Arma 3 is shaping up to be an impressive, realistic, and authentic simulation of the battlefield.
 It's a nice title that will appeal most to hardcore war simulator fans, but the attempt by Bohemia to streamline the complexity of the Arma experience is welcomed.
 For fans who are itching to get their hands on the closed beta there is not long to wait - it should be available for download on June 24th through Steam.

-The Good: A realistic simulation that shows you the true complexity of war
+Pros: A realistic simulation that shows you the true complexity of war

-The Bad: There are still a few new bugs that need to be ironed out
+Cons: There are still a few new bugs that need to be ironed out